PTSD is me.

 And every time he would win us back.

-I knew I needed to make a change in my life when I made my last post about being alone.
+It wasn’t until writing a blog post about being alone that i knew I needed to make a change in my life.
 As I was writing I started thinking about how much I depend on Jordan’s presence.
 And wondering why the heck I do.

 In fact, I’m so afraid of being alone that I panic when he’s getting ready to leave the house.
-Getting out of the house and interacting with others I don’t know, all by myself never has happened. at least not without major anxiety.
+Getting out of the house and interacting with others I don’t know hasn’t happened in a long time, at least not without major anxiety.

 I have always just hated to be alone.
 Abusive relationships can truly be SO traumatic.